Gymnastics Coaching Staff Amongst Best In The Nation; Claims 2024 NCAA Regional Awards

 The LSU floor squad is the best in the nation thanks to the leadership of McCool Griffeth, who is in her third season with the Tigers.
 This year, she has led the Tigers to their highest ever NQS in not only program history, but in NCAA history.

-The floor squad finished the regular season as the No. 1 team in the nation with an NQS of 49.725, the highest in the nation.
+The floor squad is the No. 1 team in the nation with an NQS of 49.725, the highest in the nation.
 LSU earned the top spot in the country on floor on eight separate occasions in 2024 and have ranked in the top five nationally for all 12 weeks of competition this year.

 The Tigers own a season high of 49.775 on floor this year, which they recorded three times against No. 7 Arkansas, No. 5 Florida and No. 9 Alabama.
 The score matches the program best in LSU history.

-Haleigh Bryant, Kiya Johnson and Aleah Finnegan have combined for five perfect scores on floor this year.
-Bryant and Finnegan both own two while Johnson has earned one this season.
+Haleigh Bryant, Kiya Johnson and Aleah Finnegan have combined for six perfect scores on floor this year.
+Finnegan owns three, Bryant has two and Johnson has one this season.

+Finnegan continues to be one of the top floor performers in the country under the leadership of McCool Griffeth.
+The junior was crowned the regional champion last night at the Fayetteville Regional after recording her third 10 on floor this year to finish as the top performer on the event.
+Her perfect score on floor was only the third time an LSU gymnast achieved perfection at a regional.

-McCool Griffeth has coached four All-Americans on floor this year as Bryant, Finnegan, Kiya Johnson and KJ Johnson all finished the regular season amongst the top floor performers in the nation.
+McCool Griffeth has coached four All-Americans on floor this year and two All-SEC floor members as Bryant, Finnegan, Kiya Johnson and KJ Johnson all finished the regular season amongst the top floor performers in the nation.

-Kiya and KJ both also earned individual SEC titles on floor for their 9.975 performances at this year’s SEC Championships under the leadership of McCool-Griffeth.
+The Griffeth duo owns multiple coaching awards throughout their career, including 2014 Coaches Association Division II Assistant Coach of the Year, 2017 Midwest Independent Conference Assistant Coach of the Year and 2020 Region Two Assistant Coaches of the Year.
+This year’s regional award marks the first for Assistant Coaches Garrett and Courtney during their career at LSU.

 Stay up to date with all things LSU Gymnastics by following the team’s social media channels @LSUgym on Instagram, Twitter and Facebook.